-Advanced International Trade, 1st Edition, by Robert C. Feenstra, Princeton University Press.
+Advanced International Trade: Theory and Evidence, by Robert C. Feenstra, Princeton University Press.

 The text is fairly advanced and rigorous.
 It is close in its level of difficulty to my lectures.
-If you feel that the text is too condensed for you and that you could benefit from a more introductory reading, I can recommend

-International Economics: Theory & Policy, by Paul R. Krugman, Maurice Obstfeld, and Marc Melitz.
+If you feel that the text is too condensed for you and that you could benefit from a more introductory reading, I can recommend International Economics.
+Theory & Policy, by Paul R. Krugman, Maurice Obstfeld, and Marc Melitz OR International Economics by Robert C. Feenstra and Alan M. Taylor.
+These introductory texts are not required.
+If you choose to purchase one or both of them, I would suggest you read the relevant material in Feenstra's text after reviewing a simpler exposition in the introductory texts.